Bedrock-OSS/bedrock-wiki/docs/concepts/entity-properties.md

 #### `values`

--   `values` property is required, and omitting this field may cause error and fail to register the property.
+-   `values` property is required, and omitting this field may cause errors and failure to register the property.
 -   `values` field can be evaluated as an array of enum values, or a range of minimum and maximum values (Note that integer, float, and boolean enum values currently supports only two values):

 ```json